X

 • Good to know: Good cut flower.
 Difficult to grow.

-When to plant salvia in Arizona
+When to plant Salvia in Arizona:

-March – May 15
+Plant transplants outside: March – May and September 15 – October

-How to grow red Salvia:
+How to grow Salvia:

 • Days from seed to bloom: 30